© Yvonne Brückner

 Short facts

-The Lichtenhain Waterfall is one of the most traditional excursion destinations in Saxon Switzerland.
+The Lichtenhain waterfall is one of the most traditional excursion destinations in Saxon Switzerland.
 Hikers, nature lovers and those seeking relaxation have been drawn to the valley since the 19th century.

 The inn, which opened right next to the waterfall in 1853, has also been preserved.
-The Gasthof Lichtenhainer Wasserfall is one of the gastronomic legends of Saxon Switzerland - and has been owned by the same family for more than five generations!
+The Gasthof Lichtenhainer Wasserfall is one of the gastronomic legends in Saxon Switzerland - and has been owned by the same family for more than five generations!

 Hiking tips: